alphagov/govuk-content-publishing-guidance/app/formatting-content/text-formatting/charts.md

 lastUpdated:
 ---

-You can add ‘simple’, ‘stacked’ and ‘compact’ bar charts to your content.
+You can add 'simple', 'stacked' and 'compact' bar charts to your content.
 You can combine these different types within one bar chart.

 All bar charts can display negative values.